rahultoppur/CUDA/module_4_images/filters/README.md

 Save your altered image as `safari_grayscale.ppm`.

 ## Task 3: Varying Brightness
-Create a kernels `increase_brightness` and `decrease_brightness`.
+Create two kernels: `increase_brightness` and `decrease_brightness`.
-> What types of values make a color brighter?
+> What types of pixel values make a color brighter?
 What makes it darker?\
 **TODO: Your answer here**

 Save your altered image as `safari_brighter.ppm` and `safari_darker.ppm`, respectively.